-In this article, we are going to scrutinize the detail of lower back pain which may be caused by sitting on a chair.
-So, the question arises “can sitting in a chair cause lower back pain?”
+In this article, we will scrutinize the detail of lower back pain, which may be caused by sitting on a chair.
+So, the question arises, “can sitting in a chair cause lower back pain?”
 Well, we’ll talk about the methods of recovering or avoiding painful things like lower back pain.
 Let’s stop wasting time and start reading carefully to know all the things about your queries.

-From many types of research, it is easy to find out that most of the office workers suffer from lower back pain.
-The reason is, they have to sit in a chair for a long period of time.
+From many types of research, it is easy to find out that most office workers suffer from lower back pain.
+The reason is, they have to sit in a chair for a long period.
 Thus the lower back pain occurs.

-Waist pain and so many other pains as well occur because of sitting in a chair at a stretch.
-Because of sitting on a chair many unwanted things appear and cause back pain.
+Waist pain and so many other pains occur because of sitting in a chair at a stretch.
+Because of sitting on a chair, many unwanted things appear and cause back pain.
 So, sitting in a chair can cause lower back pain unless you follow the way of sitting mentioned below:

 - You should sit for a short amount of time.
 Sitting in the same place for a long time causes back pain.
 10-15 minutes is a good limit you can put on your sitting period.